 Hartford will deny your disability insurance claim if you did not satisfy the policy’s definition of disability as per the provision in the contract.
 Here is where an experienced team of disability attorneys makes a difference.
 Our free consultations often begin with a review of this provision of the disability policy.
 Disability is defined differently by different insurance companies and within different policies.
 Without knowing how Hartford defines disability in each case, it is difficult for the layperson to gain a full understanding of how they need to present their inability to work, and support their claim for benefits.

 Hartford will deny a claim if you fail to attend an IME or Independent Medical Exam.
 Among the many requests from Hartford for medical and financial records may be a request that you be present for what is called an IME.
 Frankel & Newfield advises clients to be mindful about these exams, which are anything but independent.
 Courts have agreed with our opinion—the doctor is usually one who has a limited or no other medical practice aside from conducting medical exams.
-The Hartford, or another insurance company, like Cigna or Prudential, pays the doctor for the exam.
+The Hartford, or another insurance company, like New York Life or Prudential, pays the doctor for the exam.
 How likely is a doctor to receive repeat business if their medical exams find the claimant does quality for disability benefits?

 We have also seen doctor appointments made in locations that are extremely inconvenient for claimants.
 For someone who is extremely ill, it may not be possible to travel two or three hours to have an examination.